nosloc/JATG_support_for_Gecko5Education/notes/week4.md

 As an example I create a very simple design that uses the swithes and the button to light a specific LED

+## Find a way to interact with the JTAGG interface

+For now try to use the openocd to communicate

 ## Notes